The Cuban Matrix

 LOCATION: 3320 Civic Center Dr, Torrance, California

-Marking Torrance Art Museum’s (TAM) third time participating in SUR:biennial and first exhibition affiliated with the Getty-led Pacific Standard Time initiatives, TAM is pleased to announce Cuba / Now / Ahora, opening at Torrance Art Museum on September 16, 2017.
+Marking Torrance Art Museum’s (TAM) third time participating in SUR:biennial and first exhibition affiliated with the Getty-led Pacific Standard Time initiatives, TAM is pleased to announce The Cuban Matrix, opening at Torrance Art Museum on September 16, 2017.

 This exhibition is organized by Maurizzio Hector Pineda and Benjamin W. Tippin, under the direction of Max Presneill, the museum’s director, and along with the assistance and support of the team of Torrance Art Museum and the Torrance Art Museum Advocates (TAMA).
-Participating artists include: Ariamna Contino, Alejandro Figueredo Diaz-Perera, Jorge Otero Escobar, Diana Fonseca, Luis Gomez, Alexander Hernandez, Tony Labat, Francisco Maso, and Esterio Segura.
+Participating artists include: Ariamna Contino, Alejandro Figueredo Diaz-Perera, Jorge Otero Escobar, Diana Fonseca, Alexander Hernandez, Tony Labat with Juan Carlos Alom & Jose Figueroa, Francisco Maso, and Esterio Segura.

 The works that TAM will be hosting exist and were created in conditions tempered by limited access to the virtual information systems that most of the developed world takes for granted.
 The artists and their works are shaped by these limitations and the cultural responses that grew to meet them.
 While the high-speed, constantly available information stream that forms the hallmark of contemporary societies in the global north is not at this time available to the people of Cuba, “El Paquete Semanal” forms a unique and ingenious workaround.
 It is bought cheaply and distributed from hand to hand, shared and downloaded.
 Containing everything from entertainment to software to international news, “El Paquete” acts as an object that mediates Cuba and the rest of the world.